Dan-Moody/KFC/Text/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **** Completed ****
-Reverse a String - Java – Enter a string and the program will reverse it and print it out.
+Reverse a String - Java, Python – Enter a string and the program will reverse it and print it out.

 -----------------------------------------------------------------------------------------------------------------------